-Adelaide is South Australia's capital.
-Set on the coast, this stunning city is full of culture, history and things to do.
+Adelaide is South Australia’s capital.
+Set by the coast, this stunning city is full of culture, history and things to do.
 We recommend visiting the Adelaide Botanic Gardens, South Australian Museum and the Central Markets.
 Depending on how much time you have, Victoria Square, Adelaide Zoo and the Maritime Museum are definitely worth a visit.

 Discover the hidden wonderland that is the Clare Valley.
 This valley is well known for its stunning nature, eclectic markets, world-class wineries and hikes.